hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 \# **dd if=/dev/urandom of=/dev/sda bs=2M; sync**

-If your drive was already LUKS encrypted (maybe you are re-installing your distro) then it is already \'wiped\'.
+If your drive was already LUKS encrypted (maybe you are re-installing your distro) then it is already 'wiped'.
 You should just wipe the LUKS header.
 <https://www.lisenet.com/2013/luks-add-keys-backup-and-restore-volume-header/>
 showed me how to do this.
 It recommends doing the first 3MiB.
 Now, that guide is recommending putting zero there.
-I\'m going to use urandom.
+I'm going to use urandom.
 Do this:\
 \# **head -c 3145728 /dev/urandom &gt; /dev/sda; sync**\
 (Wiping the LUKS header is important, since it has hashed passphrases and so on.
-It\'s \'secure\', but \'potentially\' a risk).
+It's 'secure', but 'potentially' a risk).